/Teaching/System Level Programming/Assignments/A5

 • You are not restricted in how you want to solve this assignment, as long as you don’t change the function signatures and everything compiles you should be fine.

-• Attend the A5 extended question hour (29.11., 06.12.) if you do not feel comfortable with C/ C++ or do not know where to start.
-There you will see some basics on how you can debug, write tests and maybe some small tips for starting out.
-You can of course also ask me to cover any additional topics that you would like.
+• Attend the A5 lecture unit and the A5 question hours (29.11., 06.12.) if you do not feel comfortable with C/ C++ or do not know where to start.
+In the lecture unit you will see some basics on how you can debug, write tests and maybe some small tips for starting out.

 Debugging in VSCode: